-While moral permissibility can be assessed wrt.
-DDE and DTE using abduction with ICs and a posteriori preferences, the use of counterfactuals provides a different approach to examine moral permissibility.
+Counterfactuals Counterfactuals capture the process of reasoning about a past event that did not occur, namely what would have happened had this event occurred.
+They have been investigated in the context of moral reasoning via psychology experiments, e.g., [11, 27, 29], but have been only limitedly explored in machine ethics.
+In our work, counterfactual reasoning is employed to examine moral permissibility of actions according to the Doctrines of Double Effect and Triple Effect, achieved by distinguishing between cause and side-effect as a result of performing an action to achieve a goal.
+While moral permissibility can be assessed with respect to the Doctrines of Double Effect and Triple Effect using abduction with integrity constraints and a posteriori preferences, the use of counterfactuals provides a different approach to examine moral permissibility.
 Moreover, counterfactuals permit to justify moral permissibility: (1) In the form of compound counterfactuals for justifying with hindsight what was done in the past, in the absence of current knowledge; (2) In the spirit of Scanlon's contractualism, by providing a conceptual counterfactual query for justifying exception to permissibility of actions.

-Tabling.
-Tabling affords solutions reuse, rather than recomputing them, by keeping in tables subgoals and their answers obtained from query evaluation.
-Given this reuse benefit, tabling seems appropriate for capturing low-level reactive behavior, by relying on the LP system-level for obtaining solutions from tables rather than deliberatively recomputing them at all times.
+Tabling Tabling affords solutions reuse, rather than recomputing them, by keeping in tables subgoals and their answers obtained from query evaluation.
+Given this reuse benefit, tabling seems appropriate for capturing low-level reactive behavior, by relying on the Logic Programming system-level for obtaining solutions from tables rather than deliberatively recomputing them at all times.
 This feature is thus close to intuition-based psychological processes in the dual-process model that permit rapid and automatic moral judgment.
-Tabling may benefit LP abduction and updating: (1) Tabling in abduction [40, 42] permits reusing priorly obtained abductive solutions, from one abductive context to another (insofar keeping the solutions consistent), which is referred to as tabling in contextual abduction; and (2) Incremental tabling for LP updating [39] helps realize the causal intervention of counterfactuals [37], via the temporary updates to enact the hypothetical alternative former event.
+Tabling may benefit Logic Programming abduction and updating: (1) Tabling in contextual abduction [41, 43] permits reusing priorly obtained abductive solutions, from one abductive context to another (insofar keeping the solutions consistent); and (2) Incremental tabling for Logic Programming updating [40] helps realize the causal intervention of counterfactuals [37], via the temporary updates to enact the hypothetical alternative former event.

-The roles of tabling a propos morality themes in this paper are as follows.
+The roles of tabling a propos morality themes in this chapter are as follows.
 First, given that abductive solutions represent some actions according to a specific moral principle, tabling in abduction allows an agent to deliver an action in a compatible context without repeating deliberative reasoning, thus establishing a form of low-level reactive behavior (realized by system-level tabling) pertaining to the dual-process model.
 In this case, though being only retrieved from the table, albeit upwards propagated incrementally, such reactive decisions in the compatible context are consistent with the specific moral principle followed during the deliberative reasoning when these decisions were initially computed.
 Second, an agent may obtain new information while making a moral decision.
 In such a dynamic situation, the agent may later be required to achieve new goals in addition to the former ones, due to a moral principle it now follows.
-While achieving these new goals requires deliberative reasoning, the decisions abduced for former goals can immediately be retrieved from the table and subsequently involved in the deliberative reasoning for the new goals via contextual abduction.
+While achieving these new goals requires deliberative reasoning, the deliberative reasoning for the table and subsequently involved in the deliberative reasoning for the new goals via contextual abduction.
 It thus provides a computational model of the collaborative interaction between deliberative and reactive reasoning in the dual-process model.